Meet Our Staff

 Susan holds a master’s degree in public administration and bachelor’s degree in political science from the University of Texas at El Paso.
-She is a 1999 Fellow of the Thomas C. Sorensen Institute for Political Leadership from the University of Virginia.
+She is a 1999 Fellow of the Sorensen Institute for Political Leadership from the University of Virginia.

 Director of Administration

 Kerrie Clarke joined the Lead Virginia team in January 2015 as the Director of Administration.
 Prior to becoming a member of the Lead Virginia team, Kerrie was employed by Virginia Commonwealth University in the Research Rehabilitation and Training Center as an event coordinator.
 There, she coordinated monthly training classes in various states in support of people with disabilities entering the work force.

-Kerrie holds a Bachelor of Liberal Arts degree from the School of Professional and Continuing Studies at the University of Richmond.
-She attained her degree as a full-time working adult and takes great pride in her achievement.
+Kerrie holds a Bachelor of Liberal Arts degree from the School of Professional and Continuing Studies at the University of Richmond and a Master of Business Administration (MBA) from Strayer University.
+She attained both of her degrees as a full-time working adult and takes great pride in her achievement.